We snowboarders love nothing better than the first snowfall of winter. It signals the start of 5 beautiful months of snowboarding!

 She is a god(dess) of winter and frost, more than necessarily just snow.
 Nobody wants to ski or snowboard on just frost!

 She is the daughter of Demeter and Poseidon.
 Her conception happened as Demeter fled Poseidon in the form of a mare, while he pursued her as a stallion.

 This event enraged Demeter and caused a global famine, before she bore the children Despoina and Arion.

 She is an important figure in Greek history for her cult, the Cult of Despoina, a cult that explored the importance of nature and animals.

 While you could pray to her for snow, you may receive more ice than you bargained for!

 12 - Poli’ahu – The Hawaiian Goddess Of Snow

-When measured from the peak to the bottom of the seafloor actually makes it the world’s tallest mountain!
+When measured from the peak to the bottom of the seafloor, this is actually the world’s tallest mountain!
 Move over Everest!

-Considered the most beautiful of Hawaii’s goddesses, as well as one of the most gracious, Poli’ahu’s beauty and grace only go so far… when you cross her you will know it.
+Considered the most beautiful of Hawaii’s goddesses, as well as one of the most gracious, Poli’ahu’s beauty and grace only go so far… when you cross her you will know about it!